iwtbook/Examples/web-components/custom-element-manifest/learn.md

 ## The Basics

-Out of the box the Custom Element Manifest Analyzer can recognize all of the properties, methods, observed attributes, events being fired, and a few other details - but all it can do is name them, and determine whether they are public or private.
+Out of the box the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/analyzer/getting-started/) can recognize all of the properties, methods, observed attributes, events being fired, along with a few other details - but all it can do is name them and determine whether they are public or private.
 It cannot describe what they do or their purpose without comments.
-Adding the comments is pretty straightforward:
+Adding those comments though is pretty straightforward, as you can see in the `demo-component.js` tab on the right.

-This is the resulting `custom-elements.json` manifest for the above component.
+The resulting `custom-elements.json` manifest that is generated for `demo-component.js` is also in a tab on the right.
 Note that none of the lifecycle methods of the Custom Element are listed.

 ## All of the Supported JSDoc